 Treatments and Therapies for Hypoxic-Ischemic Encephalopathy and Associated Conditions

-As of right now, there is only one treatment available to reduce the extent of the physical damage caused by hypoxic-ischemic encephalopathy.
-This treatment is known as hypothermia therapy (but is also referred to as therapeutic hypothermia, brain cooling, head cooling, whole-body cooling, or cooling therapy).
-When a child is diagnosed with HIE, care standards mandate that hypothermia therapy (brain cooling) is performed, meaning all children with HIE should receive hypothermia therapy.
-To learn more about brain cooling, please visit our main brain cooling page.
+Hypothermia therapy may also be referred to as therapeutic hypothermia, brain cooling, head cooling, whole-body cooling, or cooling therapy.
+When a child is diagnosed with HIE, care standards mandate that hypothermia therapy be performed within six hours of the oxygen deprivation, meaning all children with HIE should receive hypothermia therapy.
+This can be accomplished through a selective cooling cap or whole body cooling, and lasts for three days, after which the baby is slowly re-warmed to a normal temperature.
+To learn more about hypothermia therapy, please visit our main page on this topic.

-Please feel free to explore the ‘Treatments and Therapies’ section of the HIE Help Center to learn about the various supportive care options available to help your child’s development.
-Please note that treatments should always be guided by the advice of a medical professional; this guide is merely an informational resources designed to help raise awareness of the different possibilities available to parents of children with HIE.
+Please note that treatments should always be guided by the advice of a medical professional; this list is designed only to help raise awareness of the different possibilities available to children with HIE.

 Physical therapy: Physical therapy (PT) can help children develop motor skills.
 The goals of PT vary based on the type and severity of an individual’s disability, but may include things like learning to walk, improving strength, or increasing flexibility.

 Occupational therapy: Occupational therapy is often confused with physical therapy but focuses more on helping children complete daily tasks and develop skills to maximize their independence.
 Occupational therapists work with clients on fine motor skills, visual perception skills, cognitive abilities, etc.

 Speech/language pathology: Many children with HIE have speech and language disorders that impact their ability to form words, speak clearly, or process language.
 Speech/language pathology can help with these issues.
 It can also be useful for children with swallowing problems such as dysphagia.